platy/issues/README.md

 - Text editor plugins for collaborators
 - Notifications for assigned (/watched?) issues : maybe a git hook for the first version?
 - Status page generators : maybe in jekyll
+- Validator (only if some issue trees will not be valid)
+- Changelog generator : probably add a grouping for release (maybe only in the end states) and then specify parts of the issue text that would appear in the generated changelog from it.

 ## Directory structure example